kubernetes/kops/addons/kube-ingress-aws-controller/README.md

 To be able to route traffic from ALB to your nodes you need to create an Amazon EC2 security group with Kubernetes tags, that allow ingress port 80 and 443 from the internet and everything from ALBs to your nodes.
+You also need to allow traffic to leave the ALB to the Internet and Kubernetes nodes.
 Tags are used from Kubernetes components to find AWS components owned by the cluster.
 We will do with the AWS cli:

 ```